yukinagae/genkit-promptfoo-sample/README.md

 2. **Run the Genkit server locally**

-This command starts the project and automatically opens your default web browser to http://localhost:4000.
+This command starts the project and automatically opens your default web browser to `http://localhost:4000`.

 ```bash
 $ npm run genkit
 ```

-To test the functionaly, run the following command:
+To test the functionality, run the following command:

 ```bash
 $ curl -X POST -H "Content-Type: application/json" -d '{"data":"French"}' http://127.0.0.1:3400/menuSuggestionFlow